vihutuo/flet-web/docs/controls/switch.md

 The [color](/docs/reference/colors) to use on the thumb when this switch is off.

+Defaults to colors defined in the [material design specification](https://m3.material.io/components/switch/specs).

-If `thumb_color` returns a non-null color in the default state, it will be used instead of this color.
+If `thumb_color` returns a non-null color in the `DEFAULT` state, it will be used instead of this color.

+### `inactive_thumb_image`

+An image to use on the thumb of this switch when the switch is off.
+Can be a local file path or URL.

 ### `inactive_track_color`

 The [color](/docs/reference/colors) to use on the track when this switch is off.

+Defaults to colors defined in the [material design specification](https://m3.material.io/components/switch/specs).

-If `track_color` returns a non-null color in the default state, it will be used instead of this color.
+If `track_color` returns a non-null color in the `DEFAULT` state, it will be used instead of this color.

 ### `label`